swellstores/swell-js/README.md

 #### Get order details

 When a cart is submitted, the newly created order will be returned.
 However, you can use this method if you need to get the order information separately.
-You can also retrieve an order by `checkout_id`, allowing you to display order details from an email containing a link like `https://my-store.com/order/{checkout_id}`.
+You can also retrieve an order with a `checkout_id`, allowing you to display order details from an email containing a link like `https://my-store.com/order/{checkout_id}`.

 _Returns order with the passed ID, or if no parameters are passed, the last order placed in the current session._